automl/SMAC3/doc/quickstart.rst

 * First, we explain the basic usage of *SMAC*, using a `scenario`_ file to optimize the `branin`__-function as a toy example.
 * Secondly, we explain the usage of *SMAC* within Python how to define hyperparameters in the code by optimizing a `Support Vector Machine`__.
-* Thirdly, we show a real-world example, using an algorithm-wrapper to optimize the `SPEAR-SAT-solver`__.
+* Thirdly, we show a real-world example, using an algorithm-wrapper to optimize the `SPEAR SAT-solver`__.

 __ branin-example_
 __ svm-example_